edhull/edhull.github.io/_posts/2025-08-23-predbat-docker-tesla.md

 ![pw1](/images/blog/pw1.png)

 I've been *glued* to dashboards at all hours of the day and night watching Predbat in action; recalculating optimal charge windows and watching it use historical usage to predict how much charge it wants the battery to maintain through peak evening usage.
-I find myself staring at its plans and projections, nodding in agreement, and getting a thrill knowing that this is all running on hardware chugging away under my stairs.
+I often find myself staring at its plans and projections, nodding in agreement, and getting a thrill knowing it’s all running on my little homelab quietly chugging away under the stairs.

 ![pw5](/images/blog/pw5.png)